AU-ExoMars/PCOT/ARCH.md

             subimgmask = subimage.fullmask()

             # create a masked array; note the logical flip of the mask.
-            # Our mask has True meaning Unmasked the numpy masked array uses False
+            # Our mask has True meaning Unmasked, while  the numpy masked
-            # to mean Unmasked.
+            # array uses False to mean Unmasked.

             masked = np.ma.masked_array(subimgarray,mask=~subimgmask)